‘All flesh is as grass,

 And all the glory of man as the flower of the grass

 “The glory of man” is man’s accomplishments.
 All the achievements of man, his records, writings are as fragile as grass.
 Man’s great structures, his developments in science all will wane like the fragile flower.
 Man’s toys are temporal.
 A man from a global picture withers and fades.
-Job 14:1-2 compares man to a fragile flower,
+Job 14:1-2 compares man to a delicate flower,

 “Man who is born of woman